shailendrakumaromkar/XBorgTestAssignment/README.md

 **Clearly document strategies via effective testing and in the Submission Documentation section of the ReadMe**

-- Unit Test: Test each method with all positive, negative combination test cases by mocking without DB interaction.
+- **Unit Test:** Test each method with all positive and negative test cases by mocking, without DB interaction.
-- Integration Test: Test each method with all positive, negative combination test cases together with DB.
+- **Integration Test:** Test each method with all positive and negative test cases together with the DB.
-- E2E: Test all API, Frontend part including all components, just like an end user uses our product.
+- **E2E:** Test all API and frontend parts, including all components, just like an end user would use the product.
-- Automation: Create automation test scripts to cover E2E end user flows to catch any regression issues before releasing to production.
+- **Automation:** Create automation test scripts to cover E2E end-user flows to catch any regression issues before releasing to production.
-- Performance: Run load test to meet Acceptance Criteria, Benchmark defined for expected throughput, ensuring tnfrastructure resources (RAM, CPU, Network) are within configured limits and application pods/containers are stable.
+- **Performance:** Run load tests to meet Acceptance Criteria, with benchmarks defined for expected throughput, ensuring infrastructure resources (RAM, CPU, Network) are within configured limits and application pods/containers are stable.